 Slow Cooked Chicken Thighs by Michelin Starred Chef John Critchley

 These juicy boneless chicken thighs and their ginger-soy glaze go with just about anything.
-Cooked slow and low and ready when you want them by basting then searing them for 2-3 minutes to finish.
+Cooked slow and low, they're quickly ready when you want them just by basting then searing them for 2-3 minutes to finish.

 - 2 lb Boneless chicken thighs